Police: Girl, 9, killed by stray bullet while inside home

 BRIDGETON, N.J.
-(WPVI) --Police say a nine-year-old girl was apparently killed by a stray bullet that came through the wall of her home in Bridgeton, New Jersey.
+(WPVI) --Police say a nine-year-old girl was shot and killed by a stray bullet that came through the wall of her home in Bridgeton, New Jersey.

-Investigators say the girl was shot around 12:30 a.m.
+Investigators say Jennifer Trejo was shot around 12:30 a.m.
 Tuesday after gunfire erupted at Elmer and Walnut streets, which is about one block from her home.

+Investigators say a group of three to four males was walking in the area of Elmer and Walnut streets when one or more opened fire.
 The bullets flew east down Elmer, and several vehicles were struck.
-One ultimately entered the victim's home.

-That bullet entered through the rear wall and then went into the adjacent room, where the girl was hit.
+One bullet ultimately entered the victim's home through the rear wall.
+It then went into the adjacent room, where Trejo was hit.

-Officers arriving on the scene say they found family members taking her to the hospital, but she was pronounced dead a short time later.
+Officers arriving on the scene say they found family members taking the girl to the hospital, but she was pronounced dead a short time later.

-The name of the girl who was killed has not been released.
+At the home Tuesday, well-wishers came and went after consoling the family.

+"It's very, very difficult.
+Right now they're grieving and they wish privacy," said Deacon Arnoldo Santos, Parish of the Holy Cross.

 Police say they have interviewed dozens of people as this investigation continues.

-"We need the public's help in general, but when an incident such as this happens to such a young and innocent victim we could really use the assistance in bringing those responsible to justice immediately," Chief Michael Gaimari said.
+"This is one of the instances where I'm imploring the community, I'm pleading with the community: somebody knows who was out there last evening shooting at other individuals, and this is that tragic circumstance where an innocent bystander was shot dead as a result," said Cumberland County Prosecutor Jennifer Webb-McRae

-The chief went on to say that there will be an increased police presence in the area to "curb the tensions there" and to gather more information.
+Authorities say there will be an increased police presence in the area to "curb the tensions there" and to gather more information.

+A $10,000 reward is being offered for information leading to the killer.

 ------